hnhx/librex/README.md

 + Special queries (e.g.: 2.4 btc to usd)
 + Tracking snippets from URLs are removed
 + Multiple color themes
-+ Image results are converted to base64 to prevent clients from connecting to Google servers
 + Supports both POST and GET requests
 + Popular social media sites (YouTube, Instagram, Twitter etc.) are replaced with privacy friendly front-ends
 + Easy to use JSON API for developers